Reviewed by Nathan Rabinovitch, MD (February 17, 2022)

 New loss of taste or smell

 Often teens believe they can’t get sick because they are young.
-This video explains that teens can get the coronavirus too.
+However, teens can get the coronavirus too.

 Most kids have no symptoms or only mild-to-moderate coronavirus symptoms.
 Call your child’s doctor if you notice any symptoms of COVID-19.
 The doctor can advise you about symptoms to watch, testing and home treatments.
 Younger children may need a referral for COVID-19 testing.

-Your kid’s doctor will determine whether to test your child for COVID-19 based on signs and symptoms; exposure, recent travel and risk factors.
+Your kid’s doctor will determine whether to test your child for COVID-19 based on signs, symptoms, exposure and risk factors.

-The swab (also called molecular) test can detect the presence of the SARS-CoV-2 virus.
+The nasal swab test (also called molecular) can detect the presence of the COVID virus.
 A long swab takes a sample from the back of the nose.
 A positive result indicates that viral genetic material was found.

 Learn more about the Swab Test.

-Most kids have mild symptoms of suspected or identified COVID-19 can recover with care at home.
+Most kids with suspected or identified COVID-19 have mild symptoms and can recover with care at home.
 If your child has an increased risk of severe disease, your doctor will address the need for any additional care.

 Information changes often related to the virus.
 Watch for updates from the Centers for Disease Control and Prevention and your local public health department.